To view each portion of the booklet click on the Chapter desired.

 About the Author

-Handbell Ringers (AGEHR), and he has presented information about special needs choirs at
+has presented information about special needs choirs at national and regional conferences of

-national and regional conferences of the Guild.
-He is author of Let Everyone Ring
+the organization.
+He is author of Let Everyone Ring ( published by Schulmerich) and Focus on

 Preface

 The information in this online booklet is derived from many sources.
-Each director
+Each director mentioned

-best with the particular group of ringers who will be served.
+particular group of ringers who will be served.

 Note: Any reference to handbells in this booklet also applies to hand-held chimes.
-They
+They are

-be used with either instrument.
+used with either instrument.